MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/daily-and-monthly-top-spender-report.md

 ![Daily Top Spender Report Table](media/tutorials/monthly-top-spender-report-table.png)

-The daily and monthly top spender report shows the list of players who spent money in your game on a given day or month, sorted by the transaction amount.
+The Daily and Monthly Top Spender report shows the list of players who spent money in your game on a given day or month, sorted by the transaction amount.

 You can select the PlayFab ID label to quickly navigate to the **Player's Details** page.